atdyck/ACKS-HFH/Chapter04.md

 | Master Performer | 3                       | 40gp            | 2 Journeymen, 4 Apprentices

+**<a name="personal-talisman"></a>Personal Talisman:** A ceremonialist with the Personal Talisman proficiency has created a special magic item, his personal talisman, which he uses to aid him in performing ceremonies.
+When the proficiency is first taken, the character immediately gains a talisman of his own tradition which provides a +1 bonus to ceremony throws for ceremonies of one particular type.
+The character may choose from death & necromancy; detection; elemental air; elemental earth; elemental fire; elemental water; enchantment & illusion; healing; movement; protection; summoning; and transmogrification.
+Each time the proficiency is selected thereafter, the personal talisman can increase its bonus by +1 for one type of ceremony.
+A character may never have more than one personal talisman at a time, and a personal talisman may never be used by anyone other than the character.

+If the character’s personal talisman is ever lost or destroyed, the character may make a new one.
+Making a new personal talisman costs 5,000gp less than normal per rank in the proficiency, with the equivalent reductions in time, special components, and workshop requirements.
+Any magic research throws to make the personal talisman are always successful.

 **Precise Shooting**: The character may conduct missile attacks against opponents engaged in melee at a -4 penalty to his attack throw.
 A character may take this proficiency multiple times.
 Each time the proficiency is taken, the penalty to attack opponents in melee is reduced by 2.
 Characters without this proficiency cannot attack opponents engaged in melee with missile attacks.

 **Prestidigitation**: The character can magically accomplish simple illusions and sleight of hand tricks suitable for impressing peasants, such as lighting a candle or shuffling cards, at will.
 The character must be able to perform the task physically, and be free to speak and gesture.
 He may use magical sleight-of-hand to pick pockets as a thief of one half his class level.